 And if you’ve enjoyed the highlights, you can download the full editions here…

-You can find the full version of the Betamax Video Club on Absolute Beginners here.
+You can find the full version of the edition of Betamax Video Club on Absolute Beginners here.

 Buy A Book!

 Help support Looks Unfamiliar by buying one of Tim’s books.
 Higher Than The Sun is the story of Screamadelica by Primal Scream, Bandwagonesque by Teenage Fanclub, Foxbase Alpha by Saint Etienne and Loveless by My Bloody Valentine and how, long before Britpop, Creation Records took on the world and very nearly won.
 Higher Than The Sun is available in paperback here or from the Kindle Store here.

-That’s Motivation is a feature on the accidental genius of the Absolute Beginners soundtrack, including two little-known David Bowie numbers; you can find it here.
+That’s Motivation is a feature on the accidental genius of the Absolute Beginners soundtrack, including two little-known David Bowie numbers as well as the title song; you can find it here.

 © Tim Worthington.